-In response to COVID-19 and its effects on the arts and culture community, the Library and the ACC are re-launching the Art Happens Anywhere (“AHA”) Program, with the purpose of encouraging the expansion of arts and culture activities to benefit the citizens of our community during these unique times.
-This CFA encourages artists to consider non-traditional artwork, experiences and performances that can engage the public in unexpected ways and places given the social distancing requirements.
+In response to the Coronavirus (COVID-19) and its devastating effects on the arts and culture community, the City of Glendale's Library, Arts & Culture department and the Glendale Arts and Culture Commission re-launched the Art Happens Anywhere (“AHA”) Program, featuring 17 individually unique projects that were launched from 2020 - 2022, with the purpose of encouraging the expansion of arts and culture activities to benefit the citizens of our community during these unique times.

 Through innovative uses of digital technology, audience interactivity, and unconventional delivery methods, the AHA Program seeks to foster progressive attitudes toward art, art-making and performance, and to elevate the role of art in enhancing a community.
 The AHA Program was also an opportunity for artists to immediately begin working on a proposed project, resulting in the stimulation of the creative economy in Glendale and beyond during these challenging times.

 The following temporary art installations of the Art Happens Anywhere (AHA) Program are

 sponsored by the Glendale Arts and Culture Commission through funding from the Urban Art Fund.

 "Ride Like The Wind” alludes to the importance of sustainability through a playful artwork that engages with natural elements.
 The artwork includes old bicycle frames and used bicycle rims which were all found on the street in non-working condition.
 The frames and rims are combined with new steel and aluminum pipes and fittings to create a wall of black powder-coated scaffolding on which metal pinwheels, of various designs will be displayed.

 Event Organizer: Museum of Neon Art

 Saturday, June 11, 2022 | 12:00PM - 5:00PM